aaibrahim96/WinPad-macOS/README.md

 * SwiftUI Native: High performance with a minimalist, low-friction UI that respects macOS design patterns.

-👨‍🔬 About the Author
-Developed by AA Ibrahim, a researcher and MPhil student.
-This project was born out of a need for a more efficient, "distraction-free" workspace for academic writing and data management.

 ## Technical Implementation
 * Language: Swift 5.10+